Sprint CEO 'disgusted' by woman's racist rant in store

 "It's happened again," King wrote.
 "White woman calls polite Latino man a spic, threatens him, says she's offended to hear him speak Spanish.
 America.
 2017."

+Claure, who is of Bolivian descent, said Tuesday that he and thousands of fellow Sprint employees were "disgusted" by the woman's "profane, threatening and ugly language."
+In a statement titled "Racism Has No Place At Sprint," Claure also invited the customers involved in the incident to meet with him.

 The video picks up in the middle of the woman's telephone conversation inside a Sprint store in Manassas, Virginia, as she tries to find another Sprint store to help her.
-A fellow customer who identified himself as "Juan" can be heard telling her there is another store in Fairfax.
+A fellow customer who identifies himself as "Juan" can be heard telling her there is another store in Fairfax.

-The woman responds by telling him, "I wasn't talking to you, and don't listen to my conversation," she tells him.
-"Well you better watch who the f*ck you're talking to."
+The woman responds by telling him, "I wasn't talking to you, and don't listen to my conversation ... you better watch who the f*ck you're talking to."

 The woman goes on to threaten the man with physical violence in a profanity-laden tirade, after which the man leaves the store.
 After he leaves, the woman says, "They need to take his f*cking a** back to Mexico."